 The exams have finally ended!
 Phew.
-You can embrace this period for a while before the realisation hits you that school is actually the easier part of life.
+You can embrace this period for a while before the realization hits you that school is actually the easier part of life.
 Choosing a career and giving it your 100% is the real task.
 And to top it all, there are many career myths or misconceptions that halt your journey to a stop.
 As a current student, or an intern, you might be having many questions related to the development of your career.
-Questions like ‘What will I do with my degree?’ or ‘How do I know if I’m making the right choice?’
+Questions like ‘What will I do with my degree?’ or ‘How do I know if I’m making the right choice?’.
 As someone who has just begun working, there are still doubts about where you’re headed.
-These questions might even give you some anxiety, when you have no foresight into the future.
+These questions might even give you some anxiety when you have no foresight into the future.
 However, there are many myths developed over decades that give rise to this uncertainty.
-This blogpost aims to debunk some of them, at the same time clearing the many doubts that you might have against your future career goals.
+This blog post aims to debunk some of them, at the same time clearing the many doubts that you might have around your future career goals.

 Myth No. 1: Everyone already has it all planned out

 This isn’t true most of the time.
 Many students change their major subject a few times before they graduate with a degree of their choice.
 One cannot know for sure what they want to do for the rest of their lives without having experiences or understanding themselves.
-You think your friends and peers have it all figured out, but they may have gone through, or may be going through the same decision-making process to access what they actually want to do.
+You think your friends and peers have it all figured out?
+The truth is they may have gone through or may be going through the same decision-making process you are.
+They are also assessing what they actually want to do.
 Just because you have decided to be a lawyer, does not really mean that you’d be one for the rest of your life.
 And that brings us to the second point:

 Myth No. 2: Once you’ve chosen a career, you stick to it for life.